noaione/yuusha-shoukan-ln/sources/v12/chapter1.md

 As a slight breeze blew to the side, Ozma, with a cigarette in his mouth, appeared next to the girl with red hair...
-One of the Dragon King’s Executives, the Four Great Demon Dragons, “Sky Dragon of the Extinction Flames”, Freabell Nidzveld”.
+One of the Dragon King’s Executives, the Four Great Demon Dragons, “Sky Dragon of the Extinction Flames”, Freabell Nidzveld.
 As Ozma said, this battle is a very high-profile one for those who know the situation.
 If this is the case, it is inevitable that there will be people like the two of them who will want to observe the battle firsthand.